md-adil/browser-storage/README.md

 // getting value
 config.name // "hello"
-// you can get config.name again and again it won't request to storage or deserialize, instead it will get data from the cache only
+// you can get config.name again and again it won't request to storage or deserialize,
+// instead it will get data from the cache only.

 [...Store.keys(config)] // ["name"]
 // Store.keys return generators, you need to spread it to use as an array.